PythonPlumber/zly/README.md

 This is a simple web application that allows you to create short URLs.
 It's built using Python and PostgreSQL.

+## About

+Welcome to the PythonPlumber URL Shortener project!
+This is an open source project developed by PythonPlumber to create a simple and efficient URL shortening service using Python, HTML, CSS, and PostgreSQL.

+The main goal of this project is to provide an easy-to-use and customizable URL shortening solution for users.
+By using this service, users can easily create short and memorable URLs for their long links.

+This project is completely open source and contributions are always welcome.
+If you're interested in contributing to the project, please read our contributing guidelines for more information.

 ## Getting Started